biicode/docs/arduino/howto/arduino-configure-settings.rst

 I changed my Arduino's port, what happens now?
 ----------------------------------------------
-Port detection is automatic, so whenever you execute ``bii arduino:upload`` the port is redetected.
+Port detection is automatic, execute ``bii arduino:upload`` to 're-detect' the board.

-Anyway, if you experience problems changing your port or your arduino board, just execute ``bii arduino:settings``
+If you experience problems changing your port or your arduino board, just execute ``bii arduino:settings``

 How can I change my Arduino project properties?